-Final Field Statement Draft and Approval Following revision, the final Field Statement is submitted to the committee for committee approval (see attached form).
 When a majority of the committee has accepted the field statement, the student has passed the written portion of the Ph.D. qualifying exam.
-The student should place a copy of the document, with the approval form, in his/her file in the SHESC office.
+The student should submit a copy of the document, with the approval form, to the Graduate Student Academic Support Specialist.
 Each committee member should receive a copy of the final version of the field statement for use in conjunction with the dissertation proposal in the oral qualifying exam.
 The committee may accept the draft with minor comments to be taken into consideration in preparation of the dissertation proposal and the dissertation.
 If they do not accept the draft, this constitutes failure of the Written Qualifying Exam.
-If the exam is failed, the committee will meet with the student and may choose to allow the student to revise the field statement one more time.
-If the student ultimately fails the written portion of the Ph.D. qualifying exam, he or she must leave the program.